 - a.
 Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the Committee. - b.
 The members of a committee may include non-Councillors unless it is a committee which regulates and controls the finances of the Council. - c.
 Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-Councillors. - d.
 The Council has established Terms of Reference for the governance of its Committees which are attached as an appendix to these Standing Orders.
-They confirm the membership, voting rights, and scheme of delegation delegated authority and training requirements, and may only be varied by resolution of a meeting of full Council.
-(Pending.) - e.
-The Council may appoint committees as may be necessary, and: - i. shall determine their terms of reference including the scheme of delegation and the role of Chairman and Vice Chairman as ex officio members with or without voting rights. - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next Annual Meeting of full Council: - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 5(b) and (c) above, appoint and determine the terms of office of members of such a committee: - v. shall permit a committee to appoint its own chairman at the first meeting of the committee; - vi. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which shall be no less than three: - vii. shall determine if the public may participate at a meeting of a committee: - viii. shall determine if the public and press are permitted to attend the
+They confirm the membership, voting rights, delegated authority and training requirements, and may only be varied by resolution of a meeting of the Policy and Finance Committee. - e.
+The Council may appoint committees as may be necessary, and: - shall determine their terms of reference including the scheme of delegation and the role of Chairman and Vice Chairman as ex officio members with or without voting rights; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next Annual Meeting of full Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 5(b) and (c) above, appoint and determine the terms of office of members of such a committee: - v. shall permit a committee to appoint its own Chairman at the first meeting of the committee; - vi. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which shall be no less than three; - vii. shall determine if the public may participate at a meeting of a committee: - viii. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee;

-- meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - ix. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - x. may dissolve a committee. - f.
-Members of the Town Council shall have the right to attend all Committees, Sub Committees and Working Parties as non-voting members.
-They may sit at the table at the discretion of the Committee and may speak at the invitation of the Chairman.

-Members of the Town Council shall have the right to attend the Policy and Finance, Property Land and Environmental Services, Planning and Licensing and Burial Authority Committees.
+- ix. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - x. may dissolve a committee. - f.
+Members of the Town Council shall have the right to attend the Policy and Finance, Services, Planning and Licensing and Burial Authority Committees.